core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 The Broker exports one or more topic-collection resources, with resource type "core.ps.coll" defined in {{iana}} of this document.
 The interfaces for the topic-collection resource is defined in {{topic-collection-interactions}}.

-A topic-collection resource can have topic resources as its children resources, with resource type "core.ps.conf".
+A topic-collection resource can have topic resources as its child resources, with resource type "core.ps.conf".

 # Pub-Sub Topics {#topics}